 In Gibson’s words, “This memoir is about survival, as told from the viewpoint of a watchful young girl —a collection of decidedly universal stories that chronicle the extraordinary lives of ordinary people.”

 Vivian Gibson was raised on Bernard Street in Mill Creek Valley, and has lived in New York City and Liberia.
-She started writing short stories about her childhood memories after retiring at age 66.
-Her work has been produced as part of 50in50: Writing Women into Existence, at the Billie Holliday Theater in Brooklyn, and published in The St. Louis Anthology (Belt Publishing, 2019).
-She lives in St. Louis, Missouri.
+She started writing short stories about her childhood memories after retiring at age sixty-six.
+Her work has been produced as part of "50in50: Writing Women Into Existence," at the Billie Holliday Theater in Brooklyn, and published in The St. Louis Anthology (Belt Publishing, 2019).
+The winner of the 2020 Missouri Humanities Literary Achievement Award, she lives in St. Louis.